-Gondola Boat Mechanics: How Do They Work?
+Gondola Boat Mechanics: How Does It Work?

 how a gondola works boat